hsameerc/hsru/Readme.md

 ```

 ## To-Do & Future Work

--   [ ] Add more surrogate gradient functions for the spiking mechanism.
--   [ ] Implement a bidirectional version of the HSRU.
 -   [ ] Provide detailed benchmarks against standard LSTM, GRU, and Transformer models.
--   [ ] Integrate with the Hugging Face `transformers` library for easier use.

 ## License